 Everything in this world falls into two categories: Things under my control and things not under my control.
 Do you agree?

-There are five things that out of our control!
+There are five things that are out of our control!
 What are they?
 Other people’s thoughts, other people’s feelings, other people’s behaviors, the past, and the future.
-Such as someone puts you down, someone is upset with you, someone did something that hurt you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future…
+For example, maybe someone puts you down, someone gets upset with you, someone does something that hurts you, and you unconsciously get stuck in the things that happened in the past or the things you imagine that might happen in the future…

-Now, look back in the last 12 months.
+Now, look back at the last 12 months.
 How much time and energy have you spent trying to control those 5 things that are absolutely out of your control?
-Now, take a look how much time do you have left to control the things that are absolutely under your control?
+Now, take a look… How much time do you have left to control the things that are absolutely under your control?
 I bet not much!